From cops to counselors: How Ohio’s 988 crisis number will work - NewsBreak

 “It can be that opportunity to just let someone work out an issue they’re having or get them a little bit of hope or get them connected, instead of a police officer showing up at your door or ending up in the emergency office,” Coder said.

 While the bill authorizing the transition to 988 passed in the Ohio House, it remains stalled in the Senate.
-Frohnapfel-Hasson said her department is moving full-steam ahead with the July 16 launch date regardless, but is hopeful the Senate will approve the bill to establish a trust fund for future 988 funding.
+Frohnapfel-Hasson said her department is moving full-steam ahead with the July 16 launch date regardless, but is hopeful the Senate will approve the bill to establish a trust fund for future 988 funding.16 die in Ohio crashes over 4th of July weekend, Highway Patrol reports

 Godbolt said Ohioans don’t need to be diagnosed with a mental health disorder to see a counselor or call 988.
 One of her missions is to help Ohioans who “suffer in silence” recognize they’re not alone – and that it’s okay to ask for help, she said.